KurtWagner/zlinter/RULES.md

    * **Default:** `.{ .style = .title_case, .severity = .@"error", }`

+## `max_positional_args`

+Enforces that a function does not define too many positional arguments.

+Keeping positional argument lists short improves readability and encourages concise designs.

+If the function is doing too many things, consider splitting it up into smaller more focused functions.
+Alternatively, accept a struct with appropriate defaults.

+**Config options:**

+* `severity`

+   * The severity (off, warning, error).

+   * **Default:** `.warning`

+* `max`

+   * The max number of positional arguments.
+Functions with more than this many arguments will fail the rule.

+   * **Default:** `5`

 ## `no_deprecated`

 Enforces that references aren't deprecated (i.e., doc commented with `Deprecated: `)

+If you're indefinitely targetting fixed versions of a dependency or zig then using deprecated items may not be a big deal.
+Although, it's still worth undertsanding why they're deprecated, as there may be risks associated with use.

 **Config options:**